subhansanjaya/geek-label/README.md

 - Bootstrap is used as parent theme.
 - Google Map API is used for the MAP.

+Link to the site (Hosted on a free tier AWS account): http://52.43.149.158/geek-label/

 External modules and libraries used:
 - Bootstrap
 - CKEditor